 Seasonal holidays, cultural celebrations, and birthdays are special days for our children and their families.
 In order to broaden our children's cultural experiences, we encourage you to talk to the School Director about sharing your family's unique traditions.
-If you would like to provide food for a special day, please make sure that your food is commercially packed, with all ingredients clearly listed, so we may safely accommodate our children with food allergies or dietary restrictions.
+If you would like to provide food for a special day, please make sure that your food is commercially packed, with all ingredients clearly listed, is not made in a factory where nuts are made and are nut free so we may safely accommodate our children with food allergies or dietary restrictions.